eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 **Not right:** ACS, awk, C#, D, Go, Groovy, Java, JavaScript, Nemerle, PHP, R, Rust, Scala, Swift, Tcl, Vala.

-**Spelled out:** Ada, ALGOL, BASIC, COBOL, Erlang, F#, Fortran, Haskell, Lisps, Lua, Nim, OCaml, Pascal, PostScript, Python, Smalltalk, Standard ML.
+**Spelled out:** Ada, ALGOL, BASIC, COBOL, Erlang, F#, Fortran, Haskell, Inform 7, Lisps, Lua, Nim, OCaml, Pascal, PostScript, Python, Smalltalk, Standard ML.

 **Special mention:** APL and Julia both use `~`, which is at least easier to pick out, which is more than I can say for most of APL.  bc and expr, which are really calculators, have no concept of Boolean operations.
 Forth and Icon, which are not calculators, don't seem to either.
+Inform 7 often blends the negation into the verb, e.g. `if the player does not have...`.
 Perl and Ruby have _both_ symbolic and named Boolean operators (Perl 6 has even more), with _different precedence_ (which inside `if` won't matter); I believe Perl 5 prefers the words and Ruby prefers the symbols.
+Perl and Ruby also both have a separate `unless` block, with the opposite meaning to `if`.
+Python has `is not` and `not in` operators.

 ## Single return and out parameters